In this article

 Most teams track DSO monthly so they can spot trends early and act before cash gets stuck in aging receivables.

-Book a demo to see how Monk automates collections.
-For the full picture, explore our Definitive AR Guide.
+Book a demo to see how Monk automates collections and lowers DSO, or explore the full picture in Monk's complete AR automation guide.

 Book a demo